Colin Callender

 Sir Colin Nigel Callender CBE (born May 1952) is a British television, film and theater producer.
-He is the CEO at Playground Entertainment, a production company with offices in New York and London.
+He is the former President of HBO Films and Founder/Chairman of Playground Entertainment, a production company based in New York and London.

+Callender played a key role in shaping the British independent production sector during the birth of Channel Four.
+He was also responsible for HBO’s unprecedented commercial and critical success, setting new benchmarks for quality film and television production.

 Early life and education

 Callender was born to an Orthodox Jewish family in London, the son of Lydia and Martin Callender.
 He has a brother, Neeman, and a sister, Claire.

-Callender holds a BA with Honors in Philosophy and Politics from the University of East Anglia.
+Callender holds a BA with Honours in Philosophy and Politics from the University of East Anglia.

 Career

 Early career

 Callender started in the entertainment industry as a member of Britain's National Youth Theatre and began his production career in 1974 at the Royal Court Theatre in London as stage manager working with directors such as Mike Leigh, David Hare and Sam Shepard.
-Later he joined Granada Television as a graduate trainee where he worked on Cat on a Hot Tin Roof the Granada co-production with NBC starring Natalie Wood, Robert Wagner and Laurence Olivier.
+Later he joined Granada Television as a graduate trainee where he worked on Cat on a Hot Tin Roof (1976) the Granada co-production with NBC starring Natalie Wood, Robert Wagner and Laurence Olivier.

 Primetime Television

-In 1978 Callender founded Primetime Television where he quickly established himself as one of the UK's leading television and film producers.
+In 1978 Callender co-founded Primetime Television where he quickly established himself as one of the UK's leading television and film producers.
 At Primetime he pioneered the pre-selling and co-producing of UK drama with foreign broadcasters.
-When the UK's fourth network Channel Four was created, Primetime was the first independent production company to be commissioned by the new channel with the television adaptation of the RSC's groundbreaking nine-hour stage play The Life And Adventures of Nicholas Nickleby.
-It was Callender's first credit as a producer and he went on to win the Emmy Award for Outstanding Miniseries in a category that included other nominees The Winds of War and The Thorn Birds.
+When the UK's fourth network Channel Four was created, Primetime was the first independent production company to be commissioned by the new channel with the television adaptation of the RSC's groundbreaking nine-hour stage play The Life And Adventures of Nicholas Nickleby (1982).
+It was Callender's first credit as a producer and he went on to win the Emmy Award for Outstanding Miniseries in a category that included other nominees The Winds of War (1983) and The Thorn Birds (1983).

-Other Primetime productions included D.H.Lawrence's The Captain’s Doll starring Jeremy Irons for the BBC and ARD Germany, Separate Tables starring Alan Bates and Julie Christie directed by John Schlesinger.
+Other Primetime productions included D. H. Lawrence's The Captain's Doll (1983) starring Jeremy Irons for the BBC and ARD Germany, Separate Tables (1983) starring Alan Bates and Julie Christie directed by John Schlesinger.